lazykern/ccpp-adt-algo/tree/binary-tree/README.md

 ### Pre-Order

    1. Visit the root.
-   2. Traverse the left subtree, i.e., call Preorder(left-subtree)
+   2. Traverse the left subtree.
-   3. Traverse the right subtree, i.e., call Preorder(right-subtree)
+   3. Traverse the right subtree.

 ### In-Order

-   1. Traverse the left subtree, i.e., call Inorder(left-subtree)
+   1. Traverse the left subtree.
    2. Visit the root.
-   3. Traverse the right subtree, i.e., call Inorder(right-subtree)
+   3. Traverse the right subtree.

 ### Post-Order

-   1. Traverse the left subtree, i.e., call Postorder(left-subtree)
+   1. Traverse the left subtree.
-   2. Traverse the right subtree, i.e., call Postorder(right-subtree)
+   2. Traverse the right subtree.
    3. Visit the root.

 ### Level Order